networknt/light-doc/content/tutorial/generator/openapi-mock.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-When using light-codegen with OpenAPI 3.0 specification to generate light-rest-4j project, you can add examples into the specification definition so that the generated project will have handlers to return corresponding examples.
+When using light-codegen with OpenAPI 3.0 specification to generate light-rest-4j project, you can add examples into the specification definition so that the generated project will have handlers to return corresponding examples in response.

 This is very useful for developers who are working on the service to verify that the service is working right off the generator.

-Also it is very useful for client side developers as they can get an running service right off the specification to start their client side application development.
-Later on they can switch to the real implementation to do the integration test.
+Also, it is beneficial for client side developers as they can get a running service right off the specification to start their client side application development.
+Later on, they can switch to the real implementation to do the integration test.

 This kind of support ensures that client side development and server side development can be running in parallel to speed up the overall delivery process.
-It is particular useful with microservivces architecture as each team will only focus on their own service but use other teams mock services to start the development.
+It is particularly useful with microservices architecture as each team only focus on their service but use other teams mock services to start the development.

-To leverage this feature in OpenAPI 3.0 specification, you need to define the example in each endpoint or operation.
-There are two different format to support single example or multiple examples.
+To leverage this feature in OpenAPI 3.0 specification, you need to define an example in each endpoint or operation.
+There are two different formats to support single example or multiple examples.

-Here are serveral example endpoints as part of the [OpenAPI 3.0 petstore specification][]
+Here are several example endpoints as part of the [OpenAPI 3.0 petstore specification][]

 The following response defines a single example that returns an array of maps.